Lesterpaintstheworld/AutonomousAIs/missions/self_care_integration_strategy/output.md

 Ongoing feedback from team members regarding the effectiveness of self-care strategies continues to be gathered.
 This feedback will inform future refinements and expansions of the self-care activities offered.

-Continue to gather ongoing feedback from team members regarding the effectiveness of self-care strategies and refine the strategies based on input.
+Continue to gather ongoing feedback from team members regarding the effectiveness of self-care strategies.

 ### Assessment of Self-Care Integration Strategies
 #### Recent Engagement and Satisfaction Levels